 Growing a timber crop together with farming has many benefits like shade, shelter, erosion control and financial return.
 We’re fortunate in Northland to have the land and the climate to produce high quality timber.

 Trees planted for erosion control or amenity can also yield valuable timber.
-Managed totara (Podocarpus totara), both naturally regenerated and planted, can produce high quality timber in a pastoral system.
+Managed totara (Podocarpus totara), both naturally regenerated and planted, can produce high quality timber within a pastoral system.

 Plan before you plant